tashburn/imaging/index.md

-- Each entry below is the files on an imaging CD.
-Each CD's files are available in either a ZIP bundle or an ISO bundle.
-- Click the ZIP or ISO link to download that file.
-Click the Report link to download the report.
-- Each ZIP file is a compressed bundle of all files on the CD.
-After downloading in Windows, right-click on the file and select "Extract All" to uncompress the zip file to access the files and viewer.
-- Each ISO file is a snapshot of the entire CD that can be mounted like a CD.
+- Each ISO file is a snapshot of the entire imaging CD that can be mounted like a CD.
 After downloading in Windows, double-click the ISO file to mount it.
 Then you should be able to access the files and viewer, as if it was a CD.
 - Most of the CDs contain viewers made for Windows, some for Mac.
 - If you have a problem accessing the files, please let me know.